2chooman/crypt-extension/README.md

 2. Enter or paste text into **Enter text**.
 3. Provide a shared key in **Key** (the first 16 bytes are used).
 4. Click **Encrypt** or **Decrypt** to transform the text.
-5. Copy the result from **Output text** and close the modal when finished.
+5. Use the copy icons to copy any field's contents and close the modal when finished.

 ## Development
 This extension is fully client-side; no build step is required.
 Run tests with: